 B Foreign body giant cell formation

-C Plasma cell synthesis of immunoglobulin
+C Plasma cell synthesis of immunoglobulins

 D Mast cell histamine release

-E Macrophage elaboration of growth factors
+E Macrophage elaboration of cytokines

 After two weeks in the hospital following a fall in which she incurred a fracture of her left femoral trochanter, a 76-year-old woman now has a left leg that is swollen, particularly her lower leg below the knee.
 She experiences pain on movement of this leg, and there is tenderness to palpation.
 Which of the following complications is most likely to occur next after these events?